TidierOrg/TidierPlots.jl/README.md

 geom_point(aes(x = my_aes_fn(:x)))
 ```

 Functions can take multiple columns as input (up to two, currently).
-The following `geom_point` specifications are equivalent, and result in `x / y` being plotted as the x axis of the graph:
+The following `geom_point` specifications are equivalent, and result in `x / y` (where `x` and `y` are the names of columns in a DataFrame) being plotted as the x axis of the graph:

 ```
 my_new_fn(x, y) = x ./ y